daglem/reDIP-SX/README.md

 # reDIP sx

-## ESP32 / iCE40UP5K / SGTL5000 development board with MOS 6581/8580 pinout
+## ESP32 / iCE40UP5K / SGTL5000 development board with MOS 6581/8580 SID pinout
 ![Board](documentation/reDIP-sx-board.png)

 ## Overview
-The reDIP sx is a open source hardware development board which combines the following in a DIP-32 size package:
+The reDIP sx is an open source hardware development board which combines the following in a DIP-32 size package:

 * Espressif ESP32-PICO-V3-02 MCU with Wi-Fi and Bluetooth
 * Lattice iCE40UP5K FPGA